Steevithak’s Pecan Pie Recipe

 What makes Dutton’s effort interesting (to me at least) is that it’s not just some random guy’s opinion, it’s an attempt to find an empirical, objective way to think about beauty and art; something that is not easily done.
 His efforts stop short of providing definitive proof that the evolution of our aesthetic sense followed the path he describes but he makes a convincing case.

 Whether you’re a cognitive scientist or an artist, you’ll find this an interesting read.
 Who would have thought that it was Darwin and not some philosopher who finally figured out how beauty works!
 If you’d like to find out more about the book, visit The Art Instinct website.
-And you can read more about Dennis Dutton on his personal website, DennisDutton.com
+And you can read more about Denis Dutton on his personal website, DenisDutton.com